 Security aside, there are several reasons why you might want to protect your Wi-Fi network.
-A secured wireless network will not only mean reduced bills but also faster internet speeds.
+A secured wireless network will not only mean reduced bills for pay as you go connections but also faster internet speeds due to no unwanted users sharing the network resources.
 This post contains few simple techniques you can use to make sure that your wireless network is as secure as it possible can be.

 Encryption basically involves scrambling the data that is transmitted and received by you while using a wireless network.
 This means that even if a hacker intercepts your data transmission, (s)he will not be able to exploit the information contained within it.

 There are two encryption standards available that you can use: WEP (Wired Equivalent Privacy) and WPA (Wireless Protected Access).
 WEP is the older standard of encryption and can now be bypassed in a matter of minutes.
-WPA is relatively newer but it still has security holes.
+In WPA, the encryption keys used change with each packet of data making it more difficult to hack.
+WPA is also relatively newer but it still has security holes.
 AirCrack and coWPAtty are two free tools that allow anyone to easily crack WEP and WPA encryption using bruteforce technique.
-WPA2 is the latest standard and is what you must use if you want the highest level of protection for your wireless network.
-The encryption keys used change each time a device accesses the network making WPA more difficult to hack.
+WPA3 is the latest standard and is what you must use if you want the highest level of protection for your wireless network.

 The encryption used by all devices in the network must be the same for the network to work properly.
 Your network will only be as secure as its least secure device.
-Make sure all devices you use support WPA2 encryption.
-Use a strong encryption key.
-Make sure that it is longer than 10 characters and contains a mixture of capital and small letters, numbers and symbols.
+Make sure all devices you use support WPA3 encryption.
+Use a strong password for your connection.
+Make sure that it is longer than 10 characters and contains a mixture of upper case letters, lower case letters, numbers and symbols.
 Do not use common words and stuff that people can guess about you as your password.

 3) Change default SSID